saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 There are a many options you can use to change the settings and options for your Sauce Connect Tunnel.
 This lesson will cover the most commonly needed options for a typical user.
 In this lesson you will learn to:

-* Check which version of Sauce Connect you are running
+* Check which [version of Sauce Connect](https://training.saucelabs.com/codelabs/Module1-SauceConnect/index.html?index=..%2F..sauceconnect#check-your-sauce-connect-version) you are running
-* Generate a log file to get more information to send to [Sauce Labs Support](https://support.saucelabs.com/hc/en-us)
+* Generate a [log file](https://training.saucelabs.com/codelabs/Module1-SauceConnect/index.html?index=..%2F..sauceconnect#generate-verbose-logs) to get more information to send to [Sauce Labs Support](https://support.saucelabs.com/hc/en-us)
-* Generate a log file in a specified location
+* Generate a log file in a [specified location](https://training.saucelabs.com/codelabs/Module1-SauceConnect/index.html?index=..%2F..sauceconnect#output-your-log-files-to-a-certain-location)
-* Run Sauce Connect Proxy with a specific Sauce Labs Data Center
+* Run Sauce Connect Proxy with a specific [Sauce Labs Data Center](https://training.saucelabs.com/codelabs/Module1-SauceConnect/index.html?index=..%2F..sauceconnect#traffic-routing)
+* Route [only some traffic](https://training.saucelabs.com/codelabs/Module1-SauceConnect/index.html?index=..%2F..sauceconnect#traffic-routing) through the Sauce Connect proxy

 You can find all the flags that you can use when running Sauce Connect in the [Sauce Connect CLI documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy)